COVID-19: Level 3 FAQ

-Ministry of Health guidelines strongly recommend wearing a mask or face covering – In particular when you are in situations where physical distancing is not possible, like on public transport or in shops.
+Ministry of Health guidelines strongly recommend wearing a mask or face covering elsewhere – in particular when you are in situations where physical distancing is not possible, like in shops.

 Your school can direct you to wear a face covering if they have reasonable grounds to do so, such as someone in the school community who is at higher risk.
 In this case they are responsible for supplying you with an appropriate face covering or mask.